-Police searching for 2-year-old kidnapped Wednesday in DeKalb County
+Father of missing 2-year-old arrested by Dekalb police for false statements

-DeKalb County police are searching for a child they say was kidnapped.
+DeKalb County Police Department are searching for a child who was originally reported to have been kidnapped at gunpoint.
+They now say that did not happen, but the child is still missing.

-Authorities said they are looking for 2-year-old Josiah Mitchell who was kidnapped Wednesday around 11:23 p.m. in the 3300 block of Flat Shoals Road.
+Authorities said they are looking for 2-year-old J’Asiah Deon Mitchell, whose father reported him kidnapped on Wednesday around 11:23 p.m. in the 3300 block of Flat Shoals Road.

+Just after 8:15 p.m., police say they had determined there was no kidnapping.
+They say they are now working through inconsistencies in the reporting of the kidnapping.

+The father initially said someone took the boy from him as he was stopped at a stop sign, but police say they can’t verify his story.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]